Anastasiia-Tetervak/Starbucks-Customer-Survey-report/README.md

 # Starbucks Customer Survey Analysis

 This repository contains an analysis of the Starbucks Customer Survey dataset using R programming language.
-The purpose of this project is to learn and showcase various data manipulation and visualization techniques, including file handling, working with data frames, subsetting, data transformation using `mutate`, and data visualization using `ggplot`.
+The purpose of this project is to learn and showcase various data manipulation and visualization techniques, including file handling, working with data frames, subsetting, data transformation using `mutate`, and data visualization using `ggplot2`.

 ## Dataset Description